 Do you still rely on single-use wipes for cleaning up everyday messes?
 Made of synthetic fibers and often containing chemicals like bleach, those wet wipes cannot be recycled or composted.
 So we toss them in the garbage and they end up in the local landfill, or worse yet, littering the landscape.
 Pins and Procrastination has a quick and easy DIY recipe for making reusable cleaning wipes.
-They are as convenient as single-use disposable wipes but are reusable, contain no harmful chemicals, environmentally friendly, and cheaper than buying those disposable wipes.
+They are as convenient as single-use disposable wipes but are reusable, environmentally friendly, contain no harmful chemicals, and are cheaper than buying those disposable wipes.

 Although these wipes are made of microfiber cloth, you can make them out of any washable fabric, such as old washcloths or stained kitchen towels.
 What we especially like about this project is the instructions about how to fold the wipes so that the next one is available to pull from the container when needed.

 Ingredients for cleaner